grunsab/PieBot_v1/README.md

 Download the 2.5MM games [CCRL Dataset](https://lczero.org/blog/2018/09/a-standard-dataset/), reformat it using `reformat.py`and run `train.py`.

 Use download_computerchess_org_uk.py program to download another 2MM games.
-This script will filter out around the top 60 engines in the world, which number approximately 250k games in this set.

-This should give you approximately 2.75MM games in total to train on, which should give you a good starting point for an engine that plays at over 2700 ELO on LiChess.
+Note that the LCZero Standard Dataset above of 2.5MM is a subset of computerchess.org.uk, which has a total of 3.83 million games.

 Use download_lichess_games.py to download more 3000+ ELO games.
 Note that there are approximately 400k such games spread across all LiChess's many years of operating, so it might not be that efficient to use download_lichess_games.py.